Sexual & Reproductive Health

 Course starting dates

-Our Sexual and Reproductive course combines theory and practice with placements.
+Our Graduate Certificate (GradCert) Sexual and Reproductive course combines theory and practice with placements.
 It will offer you, as a registered nurse or midwife, the opportunity to study sexual and reproductive health theory and apply new knowledge and skills to clinical practice.
+The GradCert is suitable for nurses, midwives, health visitors, school nurses, practice nurses and prison nurses with an interest in sexual and reproductive health.

-Sexual health is a national priority in Scotland.
+Sexual health is a national priority within the United Kingdom.
 Many traditional family planning and genito-urinary services have integrated in order to provide a holistic, one-stop-shop approach to care.

 The focus is on working in partnership with clients to promote excellence in sexual and reproductive healthcare.